 - a team is formed of a PM or a PMO and 3-7 resources from various locations

 - teams vary significantly from one project to another

 PMs and PMOs should use both Dynamics 365 Project Operations/PSA assignments (add generic/named resources on Schedule) and bookings (book named resources using Schedule Board).
 When the number of projects grows, and sharing resources becomes a norm, coordination in resource management becomes a must.
-The Schedule Board allows the Practice Manager to better gauge demand for resources and prioritise bookings on Project Alfa over bookings on Project Omega.
+The Schedule Board allows the practice manager to better gauge demand for resources and prioritise bookings on Project Alfa over bookings on Project Omega.

-Several sequences in Dynamics 365 Project Operations/PSA are possible depending if we start from generic or named resources (with my recommended sequence presented first):
+Several sequences in Dynamics 365 Project Operations/PSA are possible depending on if we start from generic or named resources (with my recommended sequence presented first):

 Dispersed Project Teams with centralised Resource Management

 - it employs more than 10 PMs and/or PMOs and more than 100 resources

 - runs over 20 projects at any given time

 - a team is formed of a PM(O) and a number of resources (sometimes >10) from various locations (sometimes in different time zones)

 - it is a given that each project team will be different from the previous one